SpaceXpanse/SpeXID/doc/rpc.md

 It expects two string arguments, `password` and `signature`.
-The signature should be the raw signature bytes encoded with base64, as they get returned by Xaya Core's signing RPC methods.
+The signature should be the raw signature bytes encoded with base64, as they get returned by SpaceXpanse Core's signing RPC methods.
 `setauthsignature` returns the amended password as string.

 #### `verifyauth`